A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Related Work

+\paragraph{Relation to individual fairness and causality-based fairness} Group fairness criteria are traditionally seen as opposed to individual fairness \cite{dwork2012fairness} or causal definitions of fairness \cite{kusner2017counterfactual}. \footnote{However, see \cite{binns2020apparent} for the claim that fair ML categories represent such distinctions as being sharper than they actually are.} We note, \textit{inter alia}, that our paper addresses the two standard objections against group fairness criteria raised by these two alternative approaches: fairness gerrymandering \cite{dwork2012fairness} and causal irrelevance \cite{kusner2017counterfactual}.
+Philosophers \citet{hedden2021statistical} and \citet{long2021fairness} argued against classification parity (a specific statistical group fairness measure) by pointing to examples in which its violation was morally irrelevant.
+Remarkably, in both of these examples, the group variable is causally irrelevant by construction.
+Thus, these specific arguments against classification parity provide further support to the (much broader) causal irrelevance objection.
+We shall later discuss how our approach responds to the criticism in question.

-\citet{kearns2019ethical} describe the importance of considering the different perspectives in the design of decision-making systems: The goal of the decision maker and the fairness of it.
-Several works (e.g., \cite{corbett2017algorithmic, hardt2016equality, menon2018cost}) have highlighted these conflicts and tried to quantify the trade-off between the two goals.
-However, these works demonstrate the trade-offs for specific instantiations of the decision maker's goal (such as accuracy) and fairness (common group fairness metrics).
+\paragraph{Fairness-utility trade-offs} Finally, our framework brings together the aforementioned debate with proposals to evaluate trade-offs between the goal of the decision maker and fairness \cite{kearns2019ethical}.
+One option to balance these two goals is to train a model on an objective function that combines the decision maker's utility and a fairness score as seen in \cite{kamishima2011fairness}.
+However, this option requires weighing the importance of both perspectives which can be difficult without having a clear idea of how big the trade-off may be.
+Several works (e.g., \cite{corbett2017algorithmic, hardt2016equality, menon2018cost, baumann2022sufficiency}) have highlighted these conflicts and tried to quantify the trade-off between the two goals.
+However, these works demonstrate the trade-offs for specific instantiations of the decision maker's goal (such as accuracy) and fairness (standard group fairness criteria).
 In practice, we cannot assume that these specific formalizations represent the moral values of the decision makers and decision subjects in a given context.
 As \citet{kearns2019ethical} highlight, the first step to balancing these two perspectives is therefore to make our values explicit.
 These values should guide how we formalize the decision maker's goal and fairness.
+The framework we propose provides a simple approach that builds on \cite{kearns2019ethical} to support the question of how to balance this definition of fairness with the utility of the decision maker.